dre824/What-up-World/README.md

-# What-up-World
+# Get-Ready-World
 This is my introduction to repositories!

 This is DRE.
-And I am Hip Hop.
-My favorite sport is skateborading.
-I am determined to figure this out.
+I am Hip Hop.
+I went from skateboarding to rapping to coding.
+The triple threat.